1. What exactly are tonsils and adenoids?

 2. When do tonsils and adenoids cause problems?

 Usually, tonsils and adenoids can grow to their largest size between the age of 2 to 8 years old.
 Some people have larger tonsils and adenoids than others, even if they are well.
 They may also increase in size after repeated infections.
 In young babies and toddlers, severe gastroesophageal reflux of stomach contents up to the back of the nose may also worsen the adenoid swelling.
 Having said this, even small tonsils and adenoids can give problems, when they are recurrently infected and become a source or nidus of infection.
-We can liken this to a tooth or gum disease that flares up with infection repeatedly if not definitive treatment is sought.
+We can liken this to a tooth or gum disease that flares up with infection repeatedly if not a definitive treatment is sought.

 3. What happens when adenoids are very large?

 Large adenoids can cause chronic runny nose, bad breath and recurrent sinusitis, easily mistaken for allergy.
 It may also block the Eustachian tubes, resulting in recurrent middle ear infections and hearing loss with unclear speech or speech delay.
 Recurrent infections of the adenoid and tonsils give pain and fever, bad breath and nose bleed, and may require repeated medications and antibiotics.

 4. What are the complications associated with large tonsils?

 Large adenoids and tonsils can block the nose and mouth breathing airway.
 They can also affect swallowing.
 Some patients will have also have a very potato-in-the-mouth nasal type of speech.
 Others prefer to take softer or pureed food and gag easily.
 Often, they are wrongly labelled as picky eaters.